| |

 I have not yet hiked Rattlesnake Peak, but it's on my hit list.
 Its pointed summit and distinct silhouette lures me, and its notoriety as a difficult destination makes it even more enticing to me.

 I have, however, hiked the first half mile of the route after it departs from Shoemaker Canyon Road.
-Shoemaker is a well-graded dirt road penetrating several miles up the west fork of the San Gabriel River, on the east-facing slope hundreds of feet above the river.
+Shoemaker is a well-graded dirt road penetrating several miles up the East Fork San Gabriel River, on the east-facing slope hundreds of feet above the river.
 But for a trip to Rattlesnake Peak, you'll be on the road for only a mile and a half.

 Christopher Brennen (see links below) estimates the hike distance to Rattlesnake Peak to be 7 miles round trip with 3,500 feet of elevation gain.
 That comes to 1,000 feet per mile of gain, and that's steep.
 The Sierra Club Hundred Peaks Section puts the mileage at 9 miles and 3,700 feet elevation gain.
+Jerry Schad puts the round trip at 8.4 miles.
 The trailhead is 2,300 feet and Rattlesnake Peak is 5,826 feet, a difference of 3526 feet.

 For complete hike descriptions, visit The Sierra Club Hundred Peaks Section and Christopher Brennen's Adventure Hikes and Canyoneering in the San Gabriels (see links below).